Alex-Lee06/Simple-Data-Pipeline/README.md

 # Simple-Data-Pipeline
-This project will walk you through on creating a data pipeline for Big Data using Hadoop.
-You will need to have basic knowledge in Linux, Scala, Spark, NoSQL.
-This walk-through will be for 2 or more clusters project.
-All computers that is used will have Ubuntu 16-04 OS installed.
+This project will walk you through on to set up and configure a node Hadoop Cluster installation and a data pipeline for Big Data on Ubuntu 16.04.
+You will need to have basic knowledge in Linux, Kafka, Scala, Spark, NoSQL.
+This walk-through will be for 2 or more clusters project so that you can quickly perform simple installation on the other nodes.

 # Installing Ubuntu 16.04
 First, installing Ubuntu to: